Owls

 A small task will be set on a Thursday and this needs to be completed and returned every Thursday.

-Spelling Tests take place on Fridays and new spellings are set on Friday.
+Spelling Tests take place on Fridays and new spellings are set on Fridays.

 Arrival Time: Just a polite reminder that year 4 arrival time is 8:45am.